 The primary outlets for the produce grown in the hoop house are the members of our Community Supported Agriculture (CSA), campus dining service and Lamoni food pantry.
 This year’s harvest consisted mostly of heirloom tomatoes, bell peppers, cucumbers, rosemary, thyme, cilantro and basil.
 While the hoop house cannot rightfully offer organically certified produce, it is a chemical-free operation.

 More about the hoop house:

 The location of the 20' x 80' structure was carefully chosen to ensure that the vegetables in the hoop house garden will grow under ideal conditions by receiving optimum sun exposure and enough ventilation from the open-air flow.

-To avoid gardening directly into dense clay soil, eight raised beds were built into the hoop house garden.
+To avoid gardening directly into dense clay soil, eight raised beds were built inside the hoop house garden.
 They were filled with amended native soil and compost to provide the plants with oxygen, microbes and other nutrients for optimal growth.
 The hoop house will also have an integrated irrigation system, consisting of drip lines that will provide the necessary water.
-Vegetables like tomatoes, peppers, cucumbers and beans will be grown in the garden.
+Vegetables like tomatoes, peppers, cucumbers and beans are grown in the garden.